hng/BiomolecularStructures.jl/docs/index.md

 * Plot - Rudimentary plotting of matrices of atomic coordinates
 * Mafft - Julia API for multisequence alignment with MAFFT
 * Modeller - Functions and scripts to use MODELLER with Julia
-* Cluster -

 ## Example pipeline

 See [```src/pipeline.jl```](https://github.com/hng/BiomolecularStructures/blob/master/src/pipeline.jl) for a sketch of a pipeline that runs several of the package's modules.

 <hr />
-<small>A [Bioinformatics WS 2014/15](https://www.uni-due.de/zmb/members/hoffmann/overview.shtml) course project by Simon Malischewski, Henning Schumann.
-Supervision by [Prof. Dr. Daniel Hoffmann](https://www.uni-due.de/zmb/members/hoffmann/overview.shtml).</small>
+<small>Started as a [Bioinformatics WS 2014/15](https://www.uni-due.de/zmb/members/hoffmann/overview.shtml) course project by Simon Malischewski, Henning Schumann.
+Supervision by Daniel Hoffmann.</small>